BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 # Remember: Have a _plan_!

-^ The US Navy might be able to get away with a ship that costs 2-3 times as much as it was originally promised.
-But if you're working with small businesses they don't have an extra $200 million laying around.
+^ The US Navy has a really inefficient process.
+They start multi-million dollar projects without looking at any of the details.
+And they cost 2-3 times as much as originally promised.
+And they have severe issues.

-^ So cross your T's and dot your I's.
+^ If you want to deliver projects on time, under project, and fully functional then have a plan.

 ---